kylemanna/docker-openvpn/README.md

 * Proper PKI support integrated into image
 * OpenVPN config files, PKI keys and certs are stored on a storage volume for re-use across containers
-* Only offer UDP support for now, I don't have a good use case for TCP
 * Addition of tls-auth for HMAC security

 ## Tested On